JenniferLiu02/Jennifer-visualizationportfolio-templates/critique-by-design.md

 The color guidance shaped my plan.
 I use only three data colors.
 Blue and orange distinguish the two larger groups.
 Gray makes the small other group recede.
 Labels provide a second cue, so readers do not need color alone.
 The course video on correlation and causation shaped the noncausal note.

+Few’s profile gave me a clear checklist for judging the original chart.
+It helped me explain why the icon grid reduces completeness and perceptibility.
+Good Charts gave me broader design guidance.
+It helped me think about the audience, the main message, color, and chart type before I made the redesign.

+Few is stronger for a structured evaluation.
+Good Charts is stronger for making design choices.
+Few does not ask enough about the data collection process, the meaning of categories such as gender, or the social context of the original chart.
+I used Few to identify problems and Good Charts to guide the redesign.

 ## Step 3: Sketch a solution

 **Goal:** Help a reader see the overall result in less than ten seconds, then compare the most common animal groups.